Trinere

-Trinere Veronica Farrington (born November 29, 1964 in Miami, Florida), better known as Trinere, is an American singer, songwriter and recording artist who had several major dance hits in the 1980s and early '90s and who was very influential in the freestyle music genre.
+Trinere Veronica Farrington (born November 29, 1964, in Miami, Florida), better known as Trinere, is an American singer, songwriter and recording artist who had several major dance hits in the 1980s and early '90s and who was very influential in the freestyle music genre.
 Today these songs are considered classics of the freestyle genre.
 Trinere continues to perform live and numerous concerts throughout New York, Florida, Santa Fe Springs, California, Brazil, and other venues in Latin America.
 Her popularity is still going strong and has gained fans of younger generations.
 She is making an effort at crossing over to Jazz music in order to showcase her versatility and range.

+Music career

-Early career
+Childhood and career beginnings

 Trinere recorded with several record companies, mostly out of Miami, Florida, known for its output of popular freestyle music.
 Trinere's music was mostly produced by popular Miami DJ, "Pretty Tony" Butler.
 Many consider her the "Queen of Freestyle".
-Her most notable chart successes were her album Forever Yours (Pandisc, 1991), which reached the Top 40 on Billboards Hot Black Albums chart for several weeks, and her single "I'll Be All You Ever Need", which raced up the Hot Dance Singles and Hot Club Play charts in the summer of 1986.
+Her most notable chart successes were her single "I'll Be All You Ever Need", which raced up the Hot Dance/Disco 12-Inch Singles Sales and Club Play charts in the summer of 1986, and her 1991 album Forever Yours, which reached the Top 40 on Billboards Top R&B Albums chart for several weeks.

 A Miami native, she always wanted to sing professionally since the age of five.
 After graduating from high school, Trinere went on to study music at the University of Miami, Florida.

 Trinere was influenced and inspired by singers such as Donna Summer, Natalie Cole, Phillis Hyman, Madonna, Janet Jackson and Teena Marie.
 During college, Trinere was the lead vocalist for a popular band in Coconut Grove, Florida, called Euphoria.
 Upon finishing her studies at the University of Miami, Trinere spent some time working with the music artist Rick James and his group the Mary Jane Girls.

 In 1984, Trinere met famed dance, freestyle and electro/hip-hop producer Tony Butler in Miami.
 Pretty Tony crossed genres and experimented with producing freestyle music with Trinere.
 Trinere's dynamic voice and Pretty Tony's ability to incorporate sounds captivated and solidified a large Latin fanbase, which spread across the U.S., Europe and South America.

 Her first release was the single "I Know You Love Me" in 1984; this was re-released two years later.
 The following year, Trinere released the popular songs "All Night" and "Can't Get Enough", followed by "How Can We Be Wrong".
 A remix for "All Night" was also released.

 Trinere began to tour extensively, selling millions of records around the world, and having a number of dance chart hits.